SofEng-Coursework/SetapWeek4/ScenarioEUserStories.md

 ### Are you looking to reduce your carbon footprint?

 "Yes, I would also like to hear what I could do to reduce it, like get told that it is better to take a train or bus, however, I may not want to be traveling for hours at a time"

+## How would you like to become aware of your carbon footprint?

+I would like to be able to see the impact of my Carbon Footprint rather than seeing numbers that dont make sense to me, seeing the impact could help me redicue